Yatko/videochat/README.md

 video-chat
 ==========

-INSTALLATION
-First identify your software package SVC-[PACKAGENAME] (ex.
-SVC-SR) Read carefully and follow the installation description, related to your software package (component bundle): http://www.videosoftware.pro/forum/FORUM-Installation-Upgrade-Documentation--36
+* INSTALLATION: first identify your software package SVC-{{PACKAGENAME}} (ex.
+SVC-SR).
+Read carefully and follow the installation description, related to your software package (component bundle): http://www.videosoftware.pro/forum/FORUM-Installation-Upgrade-Documentation--36

-SUPPORT
-Please do not call or request any type of support.
+* SUPPORT: please do not call or request any type of support.
 If you have problems with Yatko/video-chat, feel free to post all your questions, problems and bug reports to this forum - will set up a discussion here or a google group very soon -, we usually respond in less than 24 hours: http://www.videosoftware.pro/forum/FORUM-Problems-Troubleshooting

-THE SVC- CODE:
-The code is a well tested and fully working prototype however, we cannot guarantee a 100% bug-free production ready software.
+* THE VIDEO CHAT CODE: the code is a well tested and fully working prototype however, we cannot guarantee a 100% bug-free production ready software.
 You might want to modify Yatko/video-chat after your needs.
 The attached php (or other web service samples) are for demonstration purposes only, please secure your scripts(!) before using on a live website.

-IMAGES:
-The images used as backgrounds are courtesy of http://www.photos8.com/ - THANK YOU!
+* IMAGES: background images are courtesy of photos8.com - THANK YOU!

-* disregard any previous licenses and/or resellers, copies and prices.
+NOTICE: disregard any previous licenses and/or resellers, copies and prices.
 Starting today, this software is free and open source (GPL V2).
 Enjoy! ;)

 Thanks for using Yatko/video-chat :)